 Devil's Crush (Devil Crash in Japan) is the second game in the Crush Pinball series, after Alien Crush, and was developed by Compile and released in 1990 for the TurboGrafx-16.
 It was followed by two sequels, Jaki Crush, and Alien Crush Returns.

 It was later released on the Wii's Virtual Console on June 19, 2007 in Japan, July 23, 2007 in North America, and on July 27, 2007 in Europe.
 It was later released for the Sega Mega Drive in 1991, and was renamed Dragon's Fury (Devil Crash MD in Japan), which was developed by the company Technosoft.
 A PlayStation Network version was released in Japan on July 15, 2009, and is compatible on the PlayStation 3, and PlayStation Portable.

-There is a pentagram on the top screen, and if you hit all of the Roman Numerals and robed fiends circling around, you will gain a bonus round and gain a lot more points as well.
-Devil's Crush plays a dark hell oriented theme, and many creatures and objects placed throughout are resembling hell, or the devil in a way.
-There are also secret holes you can shoot your ball into, thus getting to a different screen which is 1 of 6 different mini boss fights which can be fairly tough, but if successful, you will gain tons of points if doing so.
+There is a pentagram on the top screen, and if all the Roman Numerals are hit robed fiends start circling around the pentagram.
+This leads to a bonus round and gain a lot more points as well.
+Devil's Crush uses a dark hell oriented theme, and many creatures and objects placed throughout are related to Hell, or the Devil in a way.
+There are also secret holes you can shoot the ball into, thus getting to a different screen which is 1 of 6 different mini boss fights which can be fairly tough, but if successful, will earn a lot of points.